 Annual consumer spending on Valentine's Day totals 13.2 billion on average, according to the Retail Advertising and Marketing Association.
-Read our blog post and check out our infographic to learn about the spending patterns that help drive revenue on Valentine's Day, including gifting trends, candy consumption, and other industry statistics.
+Read our blog post and check out our infographic to learn about the consumer spending trends that help drive revenue on Valentine's Day, including gifting, candy consumption, and other industry statistics.

 Valentine’s Day Gifts

 For many couples, Valentine’s Day has become another gift exchange holiday.
 According to the Valentine's Day Consumer Intentions and Actions Survey, 53 percent of women would end a relationship if they didn’t get something on Valentine’s Day.
 But what are couples spending their money on?

 Total spending on Valentine’s Day gifts in 2016 is expected to reach $19.7 billion, much higher than the yearly average since 2010.
 The gifts most often given on Valentine’s Day include candy, flowers, cards, jewelry, dining and eating out, clothing, and gift cards.
 Check out our infographic to get details on the breakdown of these gifts.

 About 81 percent of American consumers eat chocolate, so it’s no surprise the candy industry has a strong presence during Valentine’s Day.
 Almost 50 percent of consumers say they will be giving candy as a present this year, with sales expected to reach $1.7 billion.

 Consumers are not just spending money on their significant others.
 According to the National Retail Federation, consumers spend an average of $27.79 on other family members like their children and parents.
 With a variety of parties and events held on Valentine's Day, it’s also common for consumers to spend money on teachers, classmates, and even co-workers.